LEARN HOW TO

 each player receiving 13 cards.

-A Bridge game is divided into two phases - bidding and play.
+An online Bridge game is divided into two phases – ‘bidding’ and ‘play’.

 Bridge is a trick taking game.
 A trick is four cards – created by each player placing a card into the center of the table.